anhhoangta/c98-test-infra/README.md

         ```
         ![Alt text](images/image.png)
     - Terraform: follow this docs https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli
+    - Docker and docker-compose: only for local development

 ## Run the CI:
 The CI pipeline will automatically run each time we push new code to main branch.
 After the CI finishing, we can check the result of Unittest and Code Coverage and Sonarqube test.
 If everything is OK, we'll pick the commit hash.
 We'll then use it as the image tag in the CD pipeline.

+For running the CI, we need to create some secrets inside the app repository:
+- SONAR_TOKEN: use for sonarqube.
+You can create an free account on https://sonarcloud.io/ then get the token.
+- GH_TOKEN: github token, we'll use it to login to ghcr.io, the github artifactory which we use to push the image
+- AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY: we'll pass it as env inside the docker image which the application need to interact with AWS via aws-sdk of nodejs.

 ## Deploy infrastructure:
 - Create credentials in aws secrets manager: I'm using AWS Secrets Manager to manage our credentials include: database, redis and aws access key.
 Run these commands in infra tab (only for the first time):